 One last tip on tests: never test two things at once, only one thing.
 The results from one experiment may impact on the other and fool you.
 Do two tests instead.

 4,400% is the email marketing channel ROI.
-That's a very good ROI, and one of the reasons why this channel is so important for many companies, and why you should take good care of it.
-Sometimes, your ROI might be falling because you haven't been taking good care of it - and email validation might be what may solve it.
+That's a terrific ROI, and one of the reasons this channel is so essential for many companies is that you should take good care of it.
+Sometimes, your ROI might fall because you haven't been taking good care of it - and email validation might solve it.
 If you don't use it from time to time, you're going to let your email die, which will damage your ROI.
 Getting it on the track may be the first thing to improve ROI over time.

 Sales inefficiency may lead your company into a trap: spend money into new ISPs and ESPs to guarantee that your email marketing will become usable again, taking you out of the spam folders - which has to be accounted for when calculating your email channel ROI.
 It will take time to warm up these new servers.
 And if it turns out to be useful still, the same mistakes will end up killing it again, and again, and again and again.
 Which will make you spend more money on those servers again and repeat the whole process.
 It's not profitable to do this over and over, and one of the reasons why many companies let it die without bothering trying to save it.

 It will start to turn into increased marketing costs, as you turn to more costly alternatives, like Facebook or Google Ads.
 The ROI on those places can be pretty good; we know that.
-Are they better than 4.400% (the average on email marketing, according to SendGrid)?
+Are they better than 4.400% (the average ROI on email marketing campaigns, according to SendGrid)?
 No, they're not.
-They will make the costs of your company skyrocket to figures you won't be comfortable with - and if you make a mistake there - let's say a campaign that delivers almost to no sales -, it will cost you dearly — more than you think.
+They will skyrocket the costs of your company which you won't be comfortable with, and if you make a mistake there - let's say a campaign that delivers almost no sales- it will cost you dearly — more than you think.

 The benefits of email validation:

 1. Lower bounce rate and accurate campaign stats